abarbour/irisws/README.md

 used in seismological applications, and are usually named with the suffix `.sac`.

-To illustrate some of the functionality, the package includes a `.sac` (binary) file to play with, which can be read-in and plotted, for example:
+To illustrate some of the functionality, we have included a `.sac` (binary) file to play with, which can be read-in and plotted, for example:

 ~~~~~{.R}